 What is becoming clearer, with some recent major tree failures in very public landscapes, is that mechanical damage, to both roots and root buttresses, is to be avoided at all costs.
 Wounding damages bark and potentially allows the entry of pathogens.
 Some genera of wood decay fungi such as Phellinus spp and Ganoderma spp have been identified as causal agents in the failure of mature trees in Hyde Park, Moore Park and the Royal Botanic Gardens Sydney.
 These fungi enter through wounds.
 The wounding of large woody roots as a result of the “upgrading” of hard landscaping can lead to catastrophic failures with major implications for public safety.

 The key to the sustainable management of mature trees is to MAINTAIN A STABLE ENVIRONMENT.

 Managing over-mature/ senescent trees

 As trees age they are less able to cope with changes in their environment.
 Inevitably the aging process leads to more dead wood and an increasing susceptibility to wounding and decay.
 In some species, structural defects become more obvious.
 As trees age, the critical issue becomes hazard management.
-In some instances the structural defect may be removed or abated.
+In some instances, the structural defect may be removed or abated.
 This is not always possible and if it is important that the tree be retained, the issue becomes target management.
 This may involve fencing off the tree; clearly there is a limit to how many trees can be fenced off from public access.
 [A good example is the “Children’s Fig” in the Royal Botanic Gardens Sydney.]

-When redevelopment of landscapes containing significant over-mature trees is planned, it is essential that an experienced consulting arborist assess the impact.
-If trees are a dominant and significant element in the landscape, and they are to retained, they must be seen as a constraint in the process.
+When the redevelopment of landscapes containing significant over-mature trees is planned, it is essential that an experienced consulting arborist assess the impact.
+If trees are a dominant and significant element in the landscape, and they are to be retained, they must be seen as a constraint in the process.

 Tree removal and replacement